 Friday, March 11, 2016

-As a form of online marketing, some companies today will send bloggers free products to review or give away in return for a mention in a blogpost.
+As a form of online marketing, some companies today will send bloggers products to review or give away in return for a mention in a blogpost.
 Whether you're the company supplying the product or the blogger writing the post, below are a few best practices to ensure that this content is both useful to users and compliant with Google Webmaster Guidelines.